Chaklader/Spring-Web-Dev/README.txt

 	Test And Consume The Api - Iii ——————————————————————————————

 		Test A Rest Api With Java

 		Testing Rest With Multiple Mime Types

 		Resttemplate With Basic Authentication

 		Resttemplate With Digest Authentication

-	Introduction To Jcache
+		Introduction To JCache

 		Guide To Hazelcast With Java

 		Spring Boot Actuator

 		Metrics For Your Spring Rest Api

 		Custom Information In Spring Boot Info Endpoint

 		An Intro To Spring Cloud Zookeeper

 		Setting Up Swagger 2 With A Spring Rest Api

 		Spring Boot Authentication Auditing Support